A downloadable tool for Windows and Linux

 Portable and Self-Contained

-The compiler is intentionally minimal, portable and dependency free.
+The compiler and companion tools are intentionally minimal, portable, and self-contained.

 Free Edition vs Full Edition